 Students enrolled in or applying to certain degree programs in the Schools of Business, Education, Engineering, Humanities and Sciences, and Law are eligible to apply for Public Policy joint degrees.
+Applicants should refer to the application instructions for the home program on how to apply as a joint degree candidate in Public Policy.
 For further information, see the "Joint Degree Programs" section of the Stanford bulletin and the University Registrar's site.

 - Juris Doctor and Master of Public Policy (JD/MPP)